Your Google Business Profile Is Doing More Work Than You Think — Are You Letting It?

 A well-built Google Business Profile for a dental practice covers several specific areas.
 Most of these take less than an hour to complete, but they're often skipped.

 Profile completeness.
-Google's own documentation states that businesses with complete profiles are 2.7x more likely to be considered reputable, and 70% more likely to be visited.
+Google's own documentation is explicit: complete profiles perform better in local search.
 Fill in every field: hours, services, description, photos, Q&A. The practices that skip photos are at a visible disadvantage in the local pack.

 Category hierarchy.
 Primary category: "Dentist."
 Secondary categories should reflect your actual service mix — if you do implants and orthodontics, add those.
 Don't add categories speculatively to chase keywords.
 Google's guidelines are explicit about this and violations can result in profile suspension.